Monday to Friday 9am – 6pm

 Departures in 2025 and 2026

-3 nights' aboard the Royal Scotsman Train
+An overnight stay in Edinburgh and 3 nights' aboard the Royal Scotsman Train

 all table d'hôte meals, all alcoholic and other beverages